Mellvik/micromate/docs/serial-comms.md

 ## In short
 - A RaspberryPi zero is cheap and practical for serial connections.
 - The connections must be RS232 level, not TTL.
 A 'Serial Hat' for the Pi and a USB-RS232 adapter are good choices.
 Or 2 USB-RS232 adapters.
 - The console port and the modem port are wired differently on the Micromate.
-The console port is wired as DCE, Data Communications Equipment, the Modem port is a DTE.
+The console port is wired as DCE (Data Communications Equipment), the Modem port is a DTE.
 - Use the Micromate `config` program to set the speeds, turn off hardware handshake and enable 8 bit communications.
 - Minicom is good for connecting to the Micromate because you can set a per character delay.
 This is required for reliable transfer of text files into the system until you have a working communication program running.
 - Kermit is the most flexible and reliable comms-program.
 Not the most efficient and quite complicated because of all the options, but IMHO still the best.